Shubham-Master/Shubham-Master/README.md

 DevOps Engineer
 ---------------

 I'm a backend and automation enthusiast working with Linux-based embedded systems.
-Currently at AirFi, I'm building scripts and tooling for managing infotainment devices, firmware updates, and automating operational processes using Bash, Python, and Google Apps Script
+Currently at AirFi, I'm building scripts and tooling for managing infotainment devices, firmware updates, and automating operational processes using Bash, Python, Go and Google Apps Script

 * 🌍  I'm based in Gurugram
 * 🧠  I'm learning C++ , Embeded Systems